The Great Disruption – Rev Thomas Guthrie DD

-The Rev Thomas Guthrie DD (1803-1873) left the Church of Scotland after the Great Disruption of 1843, and joined the Free Church of Scotland.
-This event created a massive split in the Church of Scotland, and resulted in the creation of the aforementioned Free Church of Scotland being established.
+The Rev Thomas Guthrie DD (1803-1873) left the Church of Scotland after the Great Disruption of 1843.
+He joined the Free Church of Scotland.
+This event created a massive split in the Church of Scotland.
+It resulted in the creation of the aforementioned Free Church of Scotland being established.

 Those who joined the Free Church of Scotland did so for reasons I will let the great Rev Guthrie explain himself, when he referring retrospectively to the Great Disruption in a speech to the Assembly in 1862 he said, “I look upon it as a serious calamity when the civil and church courts come into collision.
 We may yield to what we think wrong in civil matters, but we cannot yield to what we think wrong in spiritual matters.”